Chart Color Schemes

 AreaSearch assessment of residential development activity positions Coburg - East among the top 25% of areas assessed nationwide

-Coburg - East has recorded approximately 258 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 1,294 homes were approved, with an additional 5 approved in FY-26 so far.
-On average, over these five years, 0.4 new residents arrived per new home constructed.
+Coburg - East recorded approximately 258 residential properties granted approval annually.
+Between FY-21 and FY-25, 1,294 homes were approved, with a further 5 approved in FY-26 to date.
+On average, over the past five financial years, 0.4 new residents arrived per new home constructed.

 Frequently Asked Questions - Development